 8) Random Password Generator

 If you quickly want a secure password, this Random Password Generator tool will help.
-You can select a password length between 4 to 64 characters.
-You can also enable symbols, digital, upper case, and lower case characters to create your passwords.
+You can select a password length between 4 and 64 characters.
+You can also enable symbols, digital, upper-case, and lower-case characters to create your passwords.

 The best part is that you don’t need to sign up to use this tool!
-For extra features, you can sign up on the pCloud Pass password manager.
+For extra features, you can sign up for the pCloud Pass password manager.

 pCloud Add-Ons